 My research area is analysis of partial differential equations, with a specialization in inverse boundary value problems.
 Inverse problems arise naturally in many physical contexts, where the goal is to reconstruct material properties of an object by nonintrusive measurements taken on the surface of, or at a distance from, the body; examples include medical imaging, nondestructive testing of materials, and geoprospection.
 My supervisor is Prof. Ting Zhou.

-I am currently working on inverse problems for Maxwell’s equations in electromagnetism.
+My doctoral research focused on inverse boundary value problems for Maxwell’s equations in electromagnetism.
 The accessible data in this case are boundary measurements of the electric and magnetic fields, and one wishes to recover the conductivity, electric permittivity, and magnetic permeability of the object under consideration.
-I am studying the unique solvability of such problems in different physical scenarios including bounded and unbounded domains, assuming either full access to boundary measurements or access to measurements on only a part of the boundary – the latter is a particularly practically relevant scenario, since in practice, not all of the surface of the object may be accessible, or it may simply to be too costly to take measurements on the whole surface.
+I studied the unique solvability of such problems in different physical scenarios including bounded and unbounded domains, assuming either full access to boundary measurements or access to measurements on only a part of the boundary – the latter is a particularly practically relevant scenario, since in practice, not all of the surface of the object may be accessible, or it may simply to be too costly to take measurements on the whole surface.

-My latest project involves partial data inverse problems on a slab, an infinite domain bounded by two parallel planes.
+My most recent project involved partial data inverse problems on a slab, an infinite domain bounded by two parallel planes.
 This geometry is interesting in view of applications in modeling waveguides and in medical imaging, among others.
-I have recently shown that the electromagnetic material properties are uniquely determined if boundary measurements of the electric and magnetic fields are available on (subsets of) the same hyperplanes, or on opposite hyperplanes.
+I have been able to show that the electromagnetic material properties are uniquely determined if boundary measurements of the electric and magnetic fields are available on (subsets of) the same hyperplanes, or on opposite hyperplanes.
 The preprint can be found on arXiv.

 I previously worked as a graduate teaching assistant at the State University of New York at Buffalo, where I conducted research on the Inverse Scattering Transform, a method to find solutions to certain classes of partial differential equations, under the supervision of Prof. Gino Biondini.
 I used this method to construct novel solutions to the focusing nonlinear Schrödinger equation.